 Directors are expected to make a determined effort to attend all meetings of the Board and applicable committees upon which they serve.
-In 2020, the Board held five meetings, and its committees held a total of 35 meetings, collectively.
+In 2021, the Board held four meetings, and its committees held a total of 33 meetings, collectively.
 No Director attended less than 75% of the aggregate number of meetings of the Board and applicable committees.
-In 2020, for the second year in a row, perfect attendance was achieved with all Directors attending 100% of the meetings held in 2020.
+In 2021, for the third year in a row, perfect attendance was achieved with all Directors attending 100% of the meetings held in 2021.

 Directors are encouraged to attend the Annual Meeting, although there is no formal requirement to attend.
-In 2020, due to the restrictions of the COVID-19 pandemic and the inherent danger of group gatherings, the Annual Meeting was abbreviated to address formal business only, and one Director was in attendance.
+In 2021, due to the ongoing restrictions of the COVID-19 pandemic and the inherent danger of group gatherings, seven Directors attended the Annual Meeting virtually.